 Shopify is not the same as WordPress in two key perspectives.
 To begin with, it isn’t open source.
-Second, its essential spotlight is on being an across the board instrument for trade.
-The originators of Shopify made it longer than 10 years prior to sell snowboards on the web.
+Second, its essential spotlight is on being an across-the-board instrument for trade.
+The originators of Shopify made it longer than 10 years prior to selling snowboards on the web.
 Along these lines, its advancement traveled toward that path from the actual start.
 It will oversee everything for you to assist you with setting up a store quickly.

 To put it plainly, Shopify is a decent decision in the event that you anticipate zeroing in solely on business.
 You can likewise add some different components like a blog to your store however utilizing WordPress would be the best approach assuming you need much more opportunity toward your site or online store.